-On October 31st each year people across the country celebrate Halloween or All Hallow's Eve.
-Widely-geared toward young children who enjoy wearing costumes, trick-or-treating, and pumpkin carving, Halloween has become the second-largest commercially celebrated holiday in America grossing over $8 billion in sales.
+On October 31st each year people across the United States celebrate Halloween or All Hallow’s Eve.
+Widely geared toward young children who enjoy wearing costumes, trick-or-treating, and pumpkin carving, Halloween has become the second-largest commercially celebrated holiday in America grossing over $8 billion in sales.

 What is the Origin & History of Halloween?